TanStack/query/docs/guides/filters.md

   - When set to `idle` it will match queries that are not fetching.
 - `predicate?: (query: Query) => boolean`
   - This predicate function will be called for every single query in the cache and be expected to return truthy for queries that are `found`.
-- `queryKey?: QueryKey`
-  - Set this property to define a query key to match on.

 ## `Mutation Filters`